Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Formalism

-Since we use the limited particle model space in deformed basis under the one-body current without the $\Delta$ excitation, the above sum rule is a bit broken, but it may be used to test our nuclear model and their numerical calculations as shown in our numerical results.
-On the other hand, the ISR in spherical basis is easily shown to satisfy the ISR as follows
+Since we use the expansion of a deformed wave function in terms of the single particle basis, the above sum rule might be a bit broken at $|< \alpha p \rho_{p} | \tau^{+} \sigma_{K}| \beta n \rho_{n} >|^2 $ in Eqs. (\ref{eq:isr-d-I}) and (\ref{eq:isr-d-II}).
+But it could be a useful tool to assess our nuclear model and numerical calculations.
+In particular, ISR II could be a meaningful verification of the DQRPA calculation while ISR I might be a good test for the DBCS calculation.
+Our results of ISR I and II are tabulated in Table \ref{tab:parameters} with detailed discussions at section III.A.
+Of course, the ISR in the spherical QRPA is easily shown to satisfy the ISR as follows